massimocaprinali/cloud-foundry-public/autoscaling.md

 # Autoscaling applications
 {: #autoscale_cloud_foundry_apps}

-Auto-scaling support for Cloud Foundry applications is available on {{site.data.keyword.Bluemix}}.
-This capability is built on the open-source [App-Autoscaler project][autoscaler_project], and allows you to adjust the number of application instances automatically through operational metrics and/or time period.
+{{site.data.keyword.Bluemix}} has a built-in autoscaling support for Cloud Foundry applications to adjust application instance number automatically through

-## Getting started with autoscaling on Cloud Foudry Public

-The easiest way to explore the auto-scaling functionality is through the {{site.data.keyword.Bluemix}} user interface.
+  * Dynamic scaling based on application performance metrics.
+  * Scheduled scaling based on time.

+This capability is offered based on Cloud Foundry open source project [App-Autoscaler][autoscaler_project].
+Refer to [user guide][autoscaler_user_guide] to get started.

+## Managing autoscaling from the console

 If you already have an application deployed on Cloud Foundry,  access the autoscaling page with the following steps: